-The Executive Committee will conduct one annual review meeting with the ED before the November Investment Committee meeting.
+A designated member of the Executive Committee or the Board Chair will conduct one annual review meeting with the ED before the November Investment Committee meeting.
 This meeting provides an opportunity to share feedback, ideas and explore any necessary adjustments to the budget, goals and/or workplan for the following year.